 If the fault cannot be rectified, the device may be defective.

-The device must not be repaired by the user.
-Interrupting or modifying the device will invalidate any warranty claims against SICK AG.
+The device may not be repaired by the user.
+Interference with or modification of the device will invalidate any warranty claims against SICK AG.

 Rapid replacement of a device by the user is, however, possible.